spipm/BraekerCTF_2024_public/challenges/binaries-reversing/fetusbot/readme.md

 ## Technical

-This 64 bit PE writes user input to the stack and immediately `ret`s.
+This 64 bit ELF writes user input to the stack and immediately `ret`s.
 It also has NX enabled, making this a ROP challenge.

 ## Story